m-oikonomou/moikonomou.github.io/moikonomou_cv.md

 ### SUMMARY

 Having graduated with an Automation Engineer degree, I aspire to expand my knowledge in the IT field by keeping up with relevant seminars and training courses.
 I consider teamwork to be a source of inspiration, while managing to face stressful conditions with patience and consistency.
+Two of my most valuable future goals are to get involved into some Computer Vision research and persue hiking on Mount Everest.
 <br><br>

 ### WORK EXPERIENCE